s-frw/ml-platform/docs/architecture.md

 4.7 Networking

-Cluster networking is powered by Cilium.
+Cluster networking is powered by Cilium CNI.

 Location: